Healthdirect Free Australian health advice you can count on.

 Transport

-You, or the person you care for, may be eligible for free or subsidised public transport or taxis.
+You, or the person you care for, may qualify for free or subsidised public transport or taxis.
 Carers may be eligible for free travel with a Companion Card.

-Each state and territory have a taxi voucher scheme — visit Carer Gateway for links to each state’s scheme and to check your relative, partner or friend’s eligibility.
+Each state and territory has a taxi voucher scheme.
+You can visit Carer Gateway for links to each state's scheme and to check your relative, partner or friend's eligibility.

-• SANE Australia has information and support for people with mental illness and their support people.
+• SANE Australia has information and support for people with mental illness and their support people — call 1800 187 263.

 • Services Australia has information about Australian Government payments and services for carers, including links to additional services provided by states and territories.

-• Carer Gateway provides services such as carer-support planning, counselling, peer support, carer-directed funding packages and emergency respite.
+• Carer Gateway provides services such as carer-support planning, counselling, peer support, carer-directed funding packages and emergency respite — call 1800 422 737.

 • Carers Australia provides many services for carers including counselling, advocacy, education and training.